StefAm21/dataprop-assigment/README.md

   - xxxx

 ### TESTING
+---
 This project includes a test written in [RSpec](https://github.com/rspec/rspec-rails).
 Please, make sure you have **RSpec** installed and run the following command: `bundle exec rspec`.

 You can run the tests with: `bundle exec rspec spec/models/property_spec.rb`

+**Special remarks:**
-⚠️Test coverage is 10%.
+- ⚠️Test coverage is 10%.
-ℹ️ Due to time shoratge, I've decided only to have an integration test the process of a User to create a Property.
+- ℹ️ Due to time shoratge, I've decided only to have an integration test the process of a User to create a Property.
-❓ Coverage includes User and Property models, but no controllers or views.
+- ❓Coverage includes User and Property models, but no controllers or views.
 Also, there are no integration tests.

 ### STAGING
+---
 This project has no staging enviroment at the moment. ℹ️ You can request enviroment variables at stephano@gmail.com

 ### PRODUCTION
+---
 The latest version of this application is available at [https://dataprop-assigment.herokuapp.com/](https://dataprop-assigment.herokuapp.com/). **Please note that this is a live version in a production environment.**

 ℹ️ You can request enviroment variables at stephano@gmail.com

 ### Bug Report
+---
 If you would like to contribute to this project, email me, or create an issue.